-If you are a Berkeley resident and want to make a difference contact your City Councilor and stay abreast of measures currently being discussed to increase affordable housing and to those that could help the homeless:
+If you are a Berkeley resident and want to make a difference contact your Mayor and the City Council and stay abreast of measures currently being discussed to increase affordable housing and to those that could help the homeless:

 • Berkeley City Council - Member Roster

 • Berkeley Housing Advisory Commission

 City Council meetings are now being held in the School District Board Room at 1231 Addison St. (ADA Accessible Entrance)

 Meetings are also broadcast live (and archived) in the Council meetings section of Berkeley's website.

 We believe we can change this.
 We cannot just ignore our brothers and sisters on the street.
 Join us in developing another way!

 Sign Up on our Email List: Get notifications of important events, updates and new postings on our site, and other information relevant to the work of Consider The Homeless!
 In order for this form to be sent, you must complete sections with an *

 Copyright © 2015 - 2018 Consider The Homeless!